folate/wulkanowy-website/README.md

 # Todo:
 - ~~Download Section~~
 - ~~Contact Section~~
+- FAQ Section
-- Resposiveness
+- Resposiveness (80% done)
 - Move to vue
-- Beautify code so it's more realdable and understandable for possible commiters
+- Beautify code so it's more realdable and understandable for future commiters